solana-labs/solana/book/src/proposals/tower-lockout-slashing.md

 is safe for the validator to retry with a new blockhash, or wait for 2^N slots until all the pending votes have expired.

+Before transmitting the vote to the network, validators should store the pending votes in persistent storage.

 If a validator is restarted and cannot recover the previous votes from persistent storage, the validator should wait for 2^N slots before resuming voting.
 This would allow any pending votes to expire before new votes are generated.

-Before transmitting the vote to the network, validators should store the pending votes in persistent storage.

 * For this parameter, N should be on the order of the threshold that validators use to observe a supermajority.

+VoteState for each validator should maintain a queue of `last_slashed_slots`, to guard against being slashed twice for the same offense.

 ## Variable Slashing Percentage